 For POD this matters more than most categories because margins are tight enough that the misattribution gap eats real money.
 A 3.5x reported ROAS that's actually a 2.4x once you de-duplicate is the difference between a profitable account and a slow bleed at $24.99 average order value.

-This is the gap PodVector's AI analyst, Victor, was built to close for POD specifically.
-Victor sits on a unified data layer that pulls Shopify orders, Printify or Printful COGS, Meta spend, and Google spend into one place — then answers questions like "what's my actual blended CAC this week?" in plain English.
+This is the gap PodVector AI's AI operator, Victor, was built to close for POD specifically.
+Victor runs your Meta and Google campaigns off a unified data layer that pulls Shopify orders, Printify or Printful COGS, and both platforms' spend into one place.
+When a campaign's true blended CAC blows past target once COGS are netted out, Victor flags it and — with your approval — shifts budget or pauses the bleeder, rather than waiting for you to reconcile two dashboards.
 We cover the deeper attribution mechanics in our cost-side breakdown of these two channels and our full Meta Ads attribution guide.

 Algorithm performance: Advantage+ vs Performance Max